 Working with streaming datasets

-- What are streaming datasets
+- Introduction to streaming datasets

 - Different types of streaming datasets